How to play

 Energy is tracked per creature.
 Switching does not let you dump a charged Burst onto a fresh fighter, the new one has its own energy bar.

-Every Soltokemon has the same four roles, themed to its element.
+Every Soltokemon has the same six roles, themed to its element.
 Each one exists for a clear reason:

 | Move | Cost | Power | Acc. |